Natural kinds in the affective sciences.

 Philosophy of Mind, Metaphysics, Philosophy of Psychology, Ancient Philosophy

-I am interested in the role played by natural kinds in the various forms of scientific study of emotion (the affective sciences).
-The question of whether emotion is a natural kind is not new in the philosophy of emotion, however, there is no agreement as to what the natural kinds investigated within the affective sciences might be.
+The question of whether emotion is a natural kind is not new in the philosophy of emotion and the various forms of scientific study of emotion (the affective sciences.
+However, there is no agreement as to what the natural kinds investigated within the affective sciences might be.
 The dominant, albeit implicit, view within both cognitive psychology and the neurosciences is that some subset of the discrete emotions recognised within folk-psychology (for example fear, joy and anger) are natural kinds.
 A more radical view would hold that there are in fact no natural kinds to be found within the affective sciences.
 Given a popular account of the relation between natural kinds and scientific enquiry, such a view would amount to scepticism about the legitimacy of much affective science itself.

 I suggest that we should revisit the question of the natural kind status of emotion without relying on basic emotion theory or essentialist metaphysics.
 I, therefore, argue against both the dominant and the sceptical views.
 My research also examines the relation between socially constructed kinds and natural kinds.
 I suggest that rejecting essentialist metaphysical assumptions should not imply eliminativism of the concept of natural kinds.
 Combining an account of emotion as a social kind with an epistemological account of natural kinds I argue that the category of emotion is a social natural kind.

-"On the Phenomenology of Artificial emotion".
+“On the hhenomenology of artificial emotion”.
 Presentation at the Annual conference of the European Philosophical Society for the Study of Emotions.
 University of Talinn, June 2018.